StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_-_DWA_FInal_Capstone_Project_Podcast/Podcast-App/README.md

 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

 Capstone Project
-Outline

-Congratulations!
-You have reached the final capstone project in the CodeSpace Software Development Program.

 For your final DWA project, your goal is to build a podcast app allowing users to browse various podcast shows, play episodes, and track their favourite episodes.